Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Published research (SQ1)

 \item \textbf{Commerce.} Activities related to commercial activities, transactions and support are highlighted as the second most present area of application.
 While being reported by far as the most frequent domain by Bavaresco et al. \cite{Bavaresco2020-md}, it is also the second one reported by Janssen et al. \cite{Janssen2020-fp}.
 This domain includes e-customer service support chatbots \cite{Gnewuch2017-qm} and e-commerce assistance \cite{Vegesna2018-ak} like on-line shopping assistance \cite{Yan2017-jw}. \item \textbf{Business support.} Conversational agents in this domain are designed as software-based tools for employee support to internal business processes.
 The main goal is to provide an efficient, intuitive interface for traditional business processes to achieve a semi-automatic performance of such processes.
 These processes include financial tasks \cite{Okuda2018-co}, negotiation \cite{Zhao2018-uu} and team working or work support \cite{Bittner2019-oj}.

-\item \textbf{Technical infrastructure.} Bavaresco et al. \cite{Bavaresco2020-md} and de Barcelos et al. \cite{De_Barcelos_Silva2020-gw} report technical management and technical support chatbots in a sub-set of dedicated sub-domains providing access and assistance management to complex technological infrastructures and technical processes.
-Chatbots reported by literature that can be matched into this category are typically related to complex technical infrastructure management and software engineering assistance.
+\item \textbf{Technical infrastructure.} Bavaresco et al. \cite{Bavaresco2020-md}, de Barcelos et al. \cite{De_Barcelos_Silva2020-gw} and Guerino et al. \cite{Guerino2020-vc} report technical management and technical support chatbots in a sub-set of dedicated sub-domains providing access and assistance management to complex technological infrastructures and technical processes.
+Chatbots reported by literature that can be matched into this category are typically related to complex technical infrastructure management and \ed{technical user assistance}.
 This domain covers from end-user technical support \cite{Subramaniam2018-ad} to advanced, semi-automatic management of smart industrial infrastructures \cite{Hauswald2016-lz}, including telecommunication systems like autonomous call-centres \cite{Mukherjee2014-js} and tools for bridging the gap in terms of usability between users and software products or tools \cite{Hsieh2014-bd}.

 \item \textbf{Healthcare.} Medical or health-related discussion is a matter of dedicated research in several secondary studies in our data-set \cite{Kocaballi2019-my, Milne-Ives2020-zl, Safi2020-cy}.
-However, the healthcare domain is also significantly present in domain-independent literature reviews \cite{De_Barcelos_Silva2020-gw}.
+However, the healthcare domain is also significantly present in domain-independent literature reviews \cite{De_Barcelos_Silva2020-gw, Guerino2020-vc}.
 Most common areas of application in this domain include support tools for healthcare professionals in medical activities like medication prescription \cite{Ahmad2018-at} or vital sign control and monitoring \cite{Santos2016-fd}, and support tools for patient assistance like therapy management \cite{Allen2018-th}.

-\item \textbf{Education.} Similarly to the healthcare domain, dedicated research in the education field is also found in our data-set \cite{Hobert2019-gl, Perez2020-xt}, while it is also highlighted as a relevant area in domain-independent research \cite{De_Barcelos_Silva2020-gw}.
+\item \textbf{Education.} Similarly to healthcare, dedicated research in the education field is also found in our data-set \cite{Hobert2019-gl, Perez2020-xt}, while it is also highlighted as a relevant area in domain-independent research \cite{De_Barcelos_Silva2020-gw, Guerino2020-vc}.
 Education conversational agents can be found as e-learning tools for student assistance in the learning process \cite{Todorov2016-ae} and as automated tutoring agents \cite{Suleman2016-pj}. \end{itemize}